 Hello everyone!
 I have been posting a lot of tutorials on my blog and YouTube lately, but most of them are for stitches and different crochet techniques so I can link them to my crochet patterns when needed.
 I personally think it’s priceless when you are just a click away from the stitch that is new and unfamiliar to you.
 Sometimes is just hard to find a great video or photo tutorial to solve the crochet mystery.
 Today’s blog post will be different.
 Do you remember my video How to work in front/back loops only and How to make a pom-pom from a few days ago?
 Great!
 Because we will use the knowledge from these two tutorials to successfully finish our next project.

 Today we are going to be making a cute crochet baby beanie.
 If you are a total beginner, don’t worry.
 This is a perfect first crochet project for you.
-This beanie is a super easy to make and you can finish it in no time.
+This beanie is super easy to make and you can finish it in no time.

-There are a few thing that you might need for this project.
+There are a few things that you might need for this project.
 You will need some DK weight yarn for the main part- beanie.
 I was using Drops Karisma 100% wool yarn.
-100% wool yarn can be a bit itchy on skin.
+100% wool yarn can be a bit itchy on the skin.
 Especially on baby’s skin, so maybe use a Marino or cotton instead.
 You will also need some bulky weight yarn.
 Mine is a blend of acrylic and wool.
 The thicker the yarn the bigger and more fluffy the pom-pom will be.
 Simple as that.
 You will also need some measuring tape, stitch markers, yarn needle, scissors and a pom-pom maker.
 You do not need some fancy pom-pom maker to achieve nice pom-poms.
 I am using these very basic plastic pom-pom making kit that I bought at my local yarn store.
 You can even use two disks made from the cardboard or your hand.

-Our aim will be to crochet a simple crochet fabric that is 11.8 by 6.7 inches.
+Our aim will be to crochet a simple crochet fabric that is 12.5 by 6.7 inches.
 We will start with a chain and the length of the chain will represent how tall our beanie will be.
 Measure your chain, make sure it’s 6.7 inches or 17 cm long, if not add or take away few chains.
 My beanie will have 37 rows of hdc stitches and each row will have 33 stitches.
 This means our foundation chain will be 33 chains plus one additional chain to lift our first row.
 We will work in rows and we will work in back loops only.